nikukatansa/crossroad-live/site/content/_index.md

   - video: MERQ0P6O0CE
     title: Jesus be the centre
 sermon:
-  video: Id8PmBU-S8Q
+  video: uSjgxnibAxA
   islive: true
   pinned: true
-  title: Sunday Stream - 5th September 2021
+  title: Sunday Stream - 12th September 2021
-  intro: Our service this week is led by Jon Sibley, with a message from Robert
+  intro: Our service this week is led by Jon Sibley and we'll be livestreaming it
-    Spiller, and we'll be livestreaming it at 10.30am.
+    at 10.30am.
   showsection: true
 ---